 Large differences in diopters between eyes

-Children with untreated amblyopia may irreversibly lose their vision.
+Children with untreated amblyopia can irreversibly lose the quality of their vision.

-How can you tell if a child has poor eyesight?
+How do you know if a child has poor vision?

 -